-I get on these soap boxes after I hear any wonderful woman I know and love diss herself.
+I get on these soapboxes after I hear any wonderful woman I know and love to diss herself.
 Truthfully, I’m sure we all diss ourselves at times.
 It’s probably natural.
-But I know personally, I’m trying hard to embrace me and reiterate that I’m perfectly imperfect.
+But I know personally, I’m trying hard to embrace myself and reiterate that I’m perfectly imperfect.

 Which “er” do you Strive for

 Don’t get me wrong, I love those comparisons with clothes that make women look thinner.
 It’s the whole idea that clothes can make us feel better about ourselves.
 I totally get that.
 And yet I chide myself for playing that game when I’m looking at my own photos.

 Because why in the world is “thinner” better?
 Says who?
 Tell me that you are a different person when you’ve lost 10 pounds.
 Are you smarter, nicer, more capable, or anything besides lighter?
 And so why would that be better?
 Who started this whole idea that we should try to look any kind of “er” than we are?

 Whenever I read those articles touting these ideas, I have to remember it’s just a person writing them.
 Are they all-knowing or truly an expert?
 Maybe.
 But still, even when I was 10 pounds heavier, I was still a kind and (usually) generous person.
 And I still loved to dress in fun clothes.